 Group Process Day dress is different from the interview attire.
 While you should still be clean and presentable, jeans, sweaters, sweatshirts, and sneakers, etc. are appropriate - pajamas are not.

-Questions about Individual Interviews
+Individual Interviews and Presentation

 How should I dress for my interview?